commercetools/commercetools-sdk-php-v2/Migration.md

         $request = $this->builder()->with()->categories()->get();
         $response = $request->execute($options);
 ```
-The setup of the timeout in the **ClientFactory**: the default value for the timeout is "60", see the *createGuzzleClientWithOptions()* method, otherwise it could be set up in the way described below:
+There is the possibility in the v2 to set up the *Timout* at Client Creation level: the default value for the timeout is "60", see the *createGuzzleClientWithOptions()* method, otherwise it could be set up in the way described below:
 ```php
         $authConfig = new ClientCredentialsConfig(new ClientCredentials($this->clientId, $this->clientSecret));
         $client = ClientFactory::of()->createGuzzleClient(new Config(['maxRetries' => 3, 'timeout' => 45]), $authConfig);